- Key insights: New York state is working on tougher regulations for buy now/pay later lending.

 The CFPB's about-face on its 2024-issued rule that would have treated BNPL products like credit cards "creates a perfect storm for a flood of state-level regulation," Eric Grover, principal at Intrepid Ventures, a corporate development and strategy consultancy, wrote in an email to American Banker.

-New York has budgeted funds to develop rules for BNPL.
-The New York State Department of Financial Services is actively working on regulations to implement the Buy-Now-Pay-Later Act, according to a spokesperson who did not say when the draft will be complete.
-However, market participants expect this to happen imminently.
-"We've had numerous conversations with DFS since the legislation has passed and believe we're going to see a draft of the regulations any week now," Phil Goldfeder, chief executive of the American Fintech Council, told American Banker.
+New York has budgeted funds to develop rules for BNPL and industry participants were expecting a proposal imminently.
+"We've had numerous conversations with DFS since the legislation has passed and believe we're going to see a draft of the regulations any week now," Phil Goldfeder, chief executive of the American Fintech Council, told American Banker, last week.

-When the draft is complete, DFS will publish a notice of proposed rulemaking, and the public will have 60 days to comment.
+An initial comment period for the draft rules ends March 5.
+The rules would still need to be published in the State Register for a formal comment period, and the public will have 60 days to comment.
 Once the comment period is complete, DFS will review the comments and may amend the proposal in response or adopt the regulation.
-The Buy-Now-Pay-Later Act becomes effective 180 days after the regulation is adopted.
+The buy now/pay later act would become effective 180 days after the regulation is adopted.

 "We are concerned that BNPL companies might not be providing their customers with appropriate protections when they return their purchase, never receive what they ordered, or experience other billing errors," wrote the AGs of Connecticut, North Carolina, California, Colorado, Illinois, Minnesota and Wisconsin.